Rattanakosin Kingdom (1782–1932): Siamese–Vietnamese Wars

 King Anouvong of Vientiane rebelled against Siam in 1827.
 He led the Lao armies to capture Nakhon Ratchasima and Saraburi, while his son King Raxabut Nyô of Champasak invaded Southern Isan.
 Phraya Palat and his wife Lady Mo led the Siamese captives to rise against their Lao overseers in the Battle of Samrit Fields.
-King Rama III sent Prince Sakdipolsep of the Front Palace to defeat Anouvong at Nong Bua Lamphu and Phraya Ratchasuphawadi (later Chaophraya Bodindecha) to capture Raxabut Nyô.
+King Rama III sent Prince Sakdiphonlasep of the Front Palace to defeat Anouvong at Nong Bua Lamphu and Phraya Ratchasuphawadi (later Chaophraya Bodindecha) to capture Raxabut Nyô.
 Anouvong and his family fled to Nghệ An Province of Vietnam under protection of Emperor Ming Mạng.
 Ming Mạng sent Anouvong back to Vientiane to negotiate with Siam.
 However, Anouvong retook control of Vientiane only to be pushed back by Phraya Ratchasuphawadi in 1828.
 Anouvong was eventually captured and sent to Bangkok where he was imprisoned and died in 1829.

 Anouvong's rebellion worsened Siamese-Vietnamese relations.
 Lê Văn Duyệt died in 1832 and his posthumous punishments by Ming Mạng spurred the Lê Văn Khôi rebellion at Saigon in 1833.
 King Rama III took the opportunity to eliminate Vietnamese influence in the region.
 He assigned Chaophraya Bodindecha to lead armies on invading Cambodia and Saigon, while Chaophraya Phrakhlang led the fleet.
 However, the Siamese forces were defeated in the naval Battle of Vàm Nao and retreated.
 The Siamese defeat confirmed Vietnamese domination over Cambodia.
 Ming Mạng annexed Cambodia into Trấn Tây Province with Trương Minh Giảng as the governor.
 After the death of Ang Chan II, Minh Mạng also installed Ang Mey as puppet queen regnant of Cambodia.
 In 1840, the Cambodians arose in general rebellion against Vietnamese domination.
 Bodindecha marched Siamese armies to attack Pursat and Kampong Svay in 1841.
 The new Vietnamese Emperor Thiệu Trị ordered the Vietnamese to retreat and the Siamese took over Cambodia.
 The war resumed in 1845 when Emperor Thiệu Trị sent Nguyễn Tri Phương to successfully take Phnom Penh and lay siege on Siamese-held Oudong.
 After months of siege, Siam and Vietnam negotiated for peace with Prince Ang Duong, who would recognize both Siamese and Vietnamese suzerainty, installed as the new King of Cambodia in 1848.